Robustness Against Weak or Invalid Instruments: Exploring Nonlinear Treatment Models with Machine Learning: Introduction

-{Double machine learning \cite{chernozhukov2018double} and regularizing double machine learning \cite{emmenegger2021regularizing} {were} proposed to apply machine learning algorithms to construct estimators of nuisance models.
-The framework is still built {on} assuming valid IVs, and the effect identification only uses {a} linear association between the treatment and the IVs.
-Our current proposal is distinct because we allow for invalid IVs and utilize the possibly non-linear relationship between the treatment and IVs.}
+The nonlinear structure of the treatment model has been explored in the econometric and the more recent ML literature.
+In the IV literature, \citet{kelejian1971two,amemiya1974nonlinear,newey1990efficient,hausman2012instrumental} considered constructing a non-parametric treatment model and \citet{belloni2012sparse} proposed constructing the optimal IVs with a Lasso-type first-stage estimator.
+More recently, \citet{chen2020mostly,liu2020deep} proposed constructing the IV as the first-stage prediction given by the ML algorithm.
+All of the above works are focused on the valid IV setting.
+In contrast, {our current paper applies to the more robust regime where the IVs are allowed to violate assumptions (A2) or (A3) in a range of forms.} Even in the context of valid IVs, our proposed \texttt{TSCI} may lead to a more accurate estimator than directly using the predicted value for the treatment model as the new IV \citep{chen2020mostly,liu2020deep}; see Section \ref{sec: dml comp} for details.

+ML algorithms integrated into the IV analysis to better accommodate the complicated outcome model.
+In Sections \ref{sec: dml comp} and \ref{sec: dml valid IV sim}, we provide detailed comparisons to Double Machine Learning (\texttt{DML}) proposed in \citet{chernozhukov2018double}. \citet{athey2019generalized} proposed the generalized random forests to infer heterogeneous treatment effects.
+Both works are based on valid IVs, while {our current paper assumes a homogeneous treatment effect} and focuses on the different robust IV framework with {possibly invalid IVs.}

-As an application, our proposed TSCI methodology can be used to test the validity of IVs.
-This validity test is effective for the just identification case (e.g., one endogenous variable and one IV).
-This is different from the Sargan test or J test \cite{hansen1982large,sargan1958estimation} which are designed to test IV validity in the over-identification case.
+{Finally, our proposed TSCI methodology can be used to check the IV validity for the just-identification case.
+This is distinct from the Sargan test, J test, or specification test \citep{hansen1982large,sargan1958estimation,woutersen2019increasing} which are used to test IV validity in the over-identification case.}